Electronic/fiber artwork by Phillip Stearns

 I pretty much got my wish.
 Our clothes were off within minutes of entering her apartment.
 But at the last second Brandy threw me a curve.
 She went to her CD collection and started rifling the stacks.
 "Wait just a moment," she said.
 "There's something I'd like you to hear."

 I was chagrinned to see it was the Incredible String Band again as this was starting to seem like an obsession.
 Thankfully, she didn't mean stand there and listen to it; she meant listen to it in bed.
 She pulled me on top of her before I was properly positioned and my chest met her breasts in an awkward flop.
 If tears had been the outlet for her emotions on the freeway, her entire body was the conduit now.
 She wriggled under me with hard-breathing urgency, while her fingers tugged clumps of my hair.
 The fingers started to descend, as her palms flattened my ears and clamped my head in place through the duration of a soulful kiss.
 I absorbed it eagerly, and the CD she had selected proved an enhancing backdrop.
-I didn't like it as much as the one she had played previously, but there was one song in particular—even in the midst of our thrashing—that wormed its way into my attention.
+I didn't like it as much as the one she had played previously, but there was one song in particular—even in the midst of our thrashing—worming its way into my attention.
 The title was Job's Tears.
-One of the women in the group (I later learned her name was Licorice) wailed a refrain in such high register that it could have been taken as parody.
+One of the women in the group (I later learned her name was Licorice) wailed a refrain in such high register, it could have been taken as parody.
 But it did not come off as parody.
 It was the sound of someone deeply, spiritually moved.
 Below her, one of the males (Robin) chimed in.
 His voice was low, granular, plodding—a monk who had popped out of the Thirteenth Century.
-He completed the rhyme Licorice had started, and the interplay between these voices, each stating a case from different extremes of the aural universe, so thoroughly commandeered the dance of my senses that I briefly forgot I was screwing.
+He completed the rhyme Licorice had started, and the interplay between these voices, each stating a case from different extremes of the aural universe, so thoroughly commandeered the dance of my senses, I briefly forgot I was screwing.
 When I remembered, I was still as hard as a surf board.
 I came during the next refrain.

 "So are you a breast man or an ass man?'